subhransu121/my-website/README.md

 this a awesome website

-editing for swiching from locally to github

-updated locally readme
+updated locally readme..remotely last tweak